the-Jinxist/go-microservice-learn/project/README.md

 - To stop a service, you just scale it to 0.
 - To remove the entire swarm, call `docker stack rm microservice`
 - To leave the swarm completely, `docker swarm leave [--force](if it's a manager)`

+- We added the frontend service to docker and our swarm.
+Replicating the steps we did for other services before